The Bernstein problem for $(X,Y)$-Lipschitz surfaces in three-dimensional sub-Finsler Heisenberg groups: Preliminaries

 \subsection{The pseudo-hermitian connection}

-The pseudo-hermitian connection $\nabla$ is the only affine connection satisfying the following properties: \begin{enumerate} \item $\nabla$ is a metric connection, \item $\text{Tor}(U,V)=2 \escpr{J(U),V} T$ for all vector fields $U,V$. \end{enumerate} The torsion tensor associated to $\nabla$ is defined by
+The pseudo-hermitian connection $\nabla$ is the only affine connection satisfying the following properties: \begin{enumerate} \item $\nabla$ is a metric connection, and \item $\text{Tor}(U,V)=2 \escpr{J(U),V} T$ for all vector fields $U,V\in\mathfrak{X}(\hh^1)$. \end{enumerate} We recall that a metric connection must satisfy